moizishere-droid/Tweet_Eval_Sentiment_LLM_Full_Fine-tuning/README.md

 A **task-specific fine-tuned Transformer model** for classifying the sentiment of tweets into **Negative, Neutral, or Positive**.
 This project demonstrates **full LLM fine-tuning**, dataset preprocessing, and deployment using Hugging Face Transformers and Datasets.

 ---
+🌐 Model Link

+You can view or download the fine-tuned model here:https://huggingface.co/Abdulmoiz123/Tweet_Eval_Sentiment_LLM_Full_Fine-tuning
+Hugging Face: Tweet Sentiment Classifier

+Users can load the model directly into their code using Hugging Face Transformers pipeline.

+---

 ## 🚀 Highlights